 Students will have the opportunity to create their capstone project in this course, which will include both a creative project and substantial supporting written documentation.
-The Final Project will consist of the research of an historical figure that has selfsignificance the actor. to а written/performed monologue based on the character's pivotal moment, and a critical essay regarding the actor's statement of purpose and the creation of a character from inception to performance.
-The class will be composed of discussion of the character's cultural influence, exploration of the pivotal moment, creation of the actor's statement of purpose, and the performance of the monologue, which will also be filmed and screened for critique.
+The Final Project will consist of the research of an historical figure that has significance to the actor, written/performed monologue based on the character's pivotal moment, and a critical essay regarding the actor's statement of purpose and the creation of a character from inception to performance.
+The class will be composed of discussion of the character's influence, exploration of the pivotal moment, creation of the actor's statement of purpose, and the performance of the monologue, which will also be filmed and screened for critique.